 That word in German literally translates to billy goat.

-The name stuck and so did the image of the animal, which you’ll find on many bock labels to this day.
+The name stuck, and so did the image of the animal, which you’ll still find on many bock labels.

 One might be tempted to say this beer style is the…GOAT.
-We might not go that far, but it is a fairly unknown style worth exploring.
+We might not go that far, but it is a reasonably unknown style worth exploring.

 First, The Bock Family Tree: Helles Bock / Maibock, Bocks, and Doppelbock

-Helles Bock / Maibock – Like the lighter, paler cousin of bocks, helles bocks and maibocks are oftentimes used interchangeably.
-According to the Beer Judge Certification Program (BJCP), definition helles bocks are “a relatively pale, strong, malty German lager beer with a nicely attenuated finish that enhances drinkability.
+Helles Bock / Maibock – Like the lighter, paler cousin of bocks, helles bocks and maibocks are frequently used interchangeably.
+According to the Beer Judge Certification Program (BJCP) definition, helles bocks are “a relatively pale, strong, malty German lager beer with a nicely attenuated finish that enhances drinkability.
 The hop character is generally more apparent than in other bocks.”
-Pouring a deep gold to light amber, these beers are meant to represent the spring (Mai actually means May in German).
-For that reason, you’ll find a strong malt character, but also a heavier hop presence than in other bocks.
+Pouring a deep gold to light amber, these beers represent the spring (Mai means May in German).
+For that reason, you’ll find a robust malt character and a heavier hop presence than in other bocks.

-Doppelbock – Still very malty, still very dark, but much sweeter, Doppelbocks are much like the imperial version of a stout—maltier, richer, and higher in ABV.
+Doppelbock – Still very malty, still very dark, but much sweeter, doppelbocks are much like the imperial version of a stout—maltier, richer, and higher in ABV.
 In fact, this makes sense when you translate the word doppel, which means double in German.
-First brewed by Munich monks, doppelbocks interestingly started out actually lower in alcohol content and considered “liquid bread” at the monastery.
+First brewed by Munich monks, doppelbocks interestingly started lower in alcohol content, considered “liquid bread” at the monastery.
 Expect deep chocolate, roasted toffee, and caramel sweetness.

 So, What Exactly Is a Traditional Bock?